Hosting and bandwidth provided by MacAce.net.

 As the iPod shuffle 3rd Gen and iPod shuffle 4th Gen models are quite different in terms of design, these are unlikely to be mistaken for one another.
 However, it is easy to mistake an iPod shuffle 2nd Gen and 4th Gen model if they are not side-by-side.
 Consequently, it still is useful to know the model number for identification purposes.

 The 2nd Gen is model number A1204, the 3rd Gen is model number A1271, and the 4th Gen is model number A1373.
+This identifier is inconveniently located under the clip.

 Capacity & Battery Life Differences

 The iPod shuffle 2nd Gen models have 1 GB or 2 GB of storage, holding a reported 240 or 500 songs, respectively, and the iPod shuffle 3rd Gen models have 2 GB or 4 GB of storage, capable of holding 500 or 1000 songs, respectively.
 Interestingly, for the 4th Gen models, Apple only offers 2 GB of storage.
-For the 4th Gen models, although Apple no longer provides an "official" estimate of song capacity, they can hold approximately 500 songs just like their predecessors with 2 GB of storage.
+For the 4th Gen models, although Apple no longer provided an "official" estimate of song capacity, they can hold approximately 500 songs just like their predecessors with 2 GB of storage.

 The official estimated battery life of the 2nd, 3rd, and 4th Generation models are 12 hours, 10 hours, and 15 hours, respectively.
 No iPod shuffle models have a screen, and consequently, only support music playback.